Malyadan

-Synopsis

-The story as well as the film take their title from the Indian custom of exchanging garlands as part of wedding rituals.
+Plot

-Jatin (Soumitra Chatterjee), a young doctor, visits his sister during his vacation.
+Jatin, a young doctor, visits his sister during his vacation.
 On his way, he glanced a girl adoring a rabbit.
-At home, Jatin is constantly nagged by his cousin Patal (Sabitri Chatterjee) to get married.
-She introduces him to a teenage girl, Kurani (Nandini Maliya), who happens to be the same girl Jatin previously came across.
-Kurani is an orphan who survived the famine and was rescued and cured by Patal and Harakumarbabu (Patal's husband) and since then is raised by this childless couple.
+At home, Jatin is constantly nagged by his cousin Patal to get married.
+She introduces him to a teenage girl, Kurani, who happens to be the same girl Jatin previously came across.
+Kurani is an orphan who survived the famine and was rescued and cured by Patal and Harakumarbabu and since then is raised by this childless couple.
 Kurani is innocent and lacking in worldly senses.
 When Patal playfully asks her if she likes Jatin and if she will marry him, Kurani replies in the affirmative.
 Jatin is embarrassed and intends to keep himself away from this childliness.
 He refuses to accept a garland offered by Kurani and becomes angry with Patal, who believes that there is nothing wrong, because Kurani is like a doe of the woods.
 Jatin leaves with a note to her sister, leaving behind the garland too.
 This leaves Kurani heartbroken and she breaks into deep tears.
 Patal is struck with remorse when she realises that Kurani has actually fallen in love with Jatin.
 Next morning, it is discovered that Kurani has disappeared, leaving behind all ornaments and dresses she has had and only with the garland of dry flowers with her.
 They search for Kurani in all likely places, but she is nowhere to be found.
 Subsequently, Jatin while working in his Plague hospital, finds that Kurani is admitted there as an unknown patient in an extremely weak and emaciated condition.
 Jatin's heart feels the love finally and he caresses the girl.
 He takes her to his home and informs Patal.
 In the climax, Jatin confesses his love to Kurani and asks a dying Kurani to put her garland around his neck, in presence of Patal.
 Patal dresses Kurani as bride and Kurani's neverspoken dream comes true at least before her departure from this material world.